WindingSnow/21-ReactJs-Projects/README.md

 - <strong> Basic Calculator </strong> - You can build a basic Calculator as your second beginner project which can add and subtract numbers.
 If you want, you can also make it to do many other operations.

 - <strong> E-commerce Website Template </strong> - You can create an e-commerce landing page template using ReactJs as a beginner.
-You can also add some more functionality to it such as the "add to cart" functionality and theme switch.
+You can also add some more functionality to it such as the <strong> add to cart </strong> functionality and <strong> theme switch</strong>.